Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 2. Potential organizing principles that we would expect an [[Clarify Conceptual Framework|Ideal DAO (ID)]] to put into practice
 ### Updated on 2024-05-01

+%%

+@charles: can say knowledge gap we are addressing is the lack of work on how to measure DAOs and DAO activities; can refer to

+%%

 Conduct a literature review of academic and grey lit. (still need to determine search strategies) to identify relevant literature and answer the following prospective questions %%@charles: add questions as you see fit%%:

 1. What principles can serve as guidance for good governance in DAOs?